The following information applies to Unreal Engine 5+ (5.4+ recommended)

 How to import Poliigon PBR Textures into Unreal 5

-This guide assumes you’ve created a Material, and have already imported your desired Poliigon textures into your content browser.
+This guide assumes you’ve created a Material, and have already imported your desired Poliigon textures into your Content Drawer by dragging and dropping.

-For the most up-to-date Material creation, you may want to enable Substrate materials.
-You can read more about Substrate from Unreal’s Documentation here, including how to enable it.
+For the most up-to-date material creation, you may want to enable Substrate materials.
+You can read more about Substrate in Unreal’s documentation here.

 You may find that you need to specify the colorspace for some of the maps.
-Double click both the Roughness, Metallic and Displacement map (one a time) and in the settings, untick the ‘SRGB’ checkbox
+Double-click each map: Roughness, Metallic, and Displacement.
+In the settings, untick the 'sRGB' checkbox for each.

 You will also need to flip the green channel of the normal map.
-Double click the file in the content browser, then in the Texture > Advanced section, tick the ‘Flip Green Channel’ checkbox
+Double-click the file in the Content Drawer.
+Then, go to Texture > Advanced and tick the ‘Flip Green Channel’ checkbox.

-Double click the Material in your content browser to open the node editor
+Double-click the material in your Content Drawer to open the node editor.

-Drag your texture maps from the content browser into the node editor space.
-Unreal should recognize and properly assign Sampler Types to your map files.
-You may notice for example, a notification that the normal map has been assigned the ‘normal’ Sampler Type, which is correct
+Drag your texture maps from the Content Drawer into the node editor space.
+Unreal should recognize and assign Sampler Types to your map files.
+You might see a notification saying the normal map has the ‘normal’ Sampler Type.
+That’s correct.

 You can then connect the maps to the proper inputs.
 The map assignments are straightforward.
-If it’s unclear which map node you’re looking at, simply click on the node, and observe the map name in the Details section
+If it’s unclear which map node you’re looking at, click on the node and observe the map name in the Details section.

-Ambient Occlusion and Displacement maps connect directly to the Material node, rather than the BSDF node.
+Ambient Occlusion and Displacement maps link directly to the Material node, not the BSDF node.

-If you don’t see a displacement input, click on the Material node, then search for ‘tessellation’ in the Details section, and then check ‘enable tessellation’
+If you don’t see a displacement input, click on the Material node.
+Next, search for ‘tessellation’ in the Details section.
+Finally, check ‘enable tessellation.'

-To view nanite displacement on an actual model, you’ll need to enable nanite support for the mesh you’re previewing the material on.
+To see nanite displacement on a model, enable Nanite support for the mesh.

 Using ORM maps in Unreal 5

 Poliigon now ships ORM maps with all new materials.
-This special map is typically only used in realtime rendering and game applications.
-In Poliigon’s case, this texture stores the Ambient Occlusion, Roughness and Metalness information, but each are stored in the separate Red, Green and Blue channels respectively.
+This special map is typically only used in real-time rendering and game applications.
+In Poliigon’s case, this texture holds Ambient Occlusion, Roughness, and Metalness data.
+Each type is stored in its own channel: Red for Ambient Occlusion, Green for Roughness, and Blue for Metalness.
 Simply connect the output of each color channel to the inputs just mentioned.

 How to import Poliigon HDRIs into Unreal 5

-Unreal engine requires HDR images to be in the .hdr format, which Poliigon doesn’t offer, so you’ll first need to convert it.
-For the purpose of this guide, we’ll use Adobe Photoshop as an example, but a free program like Gimp can also be used
+Unreal Engine requires HDR images to be in the .hdr format, which Poliigon doesn’t offer, so you’ll first need to convert them.
+For this guide, we’ll use Adobe Photoshop as an example, but a free program like GIMP will work.

 Open the .exr file in Photoshop.
 You may find that you won’t have the .hdr option when using the normal ‘Save’ option, but selecting ‘Save as a copy’ should allow you to select .hdr.
-Note that if you prefer to use the .jpg version of the HDRI, the image must be set to SGRB and 32bit, otherwise you won’t be able to export as an .hdr
+If you want to use the .jpg version of the HDRI, set the image to sRGB and 32-bit.
+If you don’t, you can’t export it as an .hdr.

-In the Place Actor menu, search for ‘HDRI’, then drag the HDRIBackdrop actor into your scene
+In the Place Actor menu, search for ‘HDRI’, then drag the HDRIBackdrop actor into your scene.
+This should automatically open the details for the HDRIBackdrop.

-Drag your saved .hdr file into Unreal’s Content Browser tray, then drag the HDRI onto the ‘Cubemap’ setting in the Details menu to replace the default HDRI
+Drag your saved .hdr file into Unreal’s Content Browser.
+Then, drag the HDRI to the ‘Cubemap’ setting in the Details menu.
+This will replace the default HDRI.